 Most paraesophageal hernias can be repaired laparoscopically with about 5 very small incisions about the size of the width of your thumb, through the abdomen.
 During surgery the stomach is moved back into its correct position.
 The enlarged hole in the diaphragm is made smaller.
 This is so the stomach cannot slip back up into the chest space.
 In some cases, the top of the stomach (fundus) is wrapped around the bottom of the esophagus to anchor the stomach in place.
 This makes it even harder for the stomach to move back up into the chest space.
 This is called fundoplication.

 Care of Incisions

-After surgery your incisions will be swollen, pink, and may be numb and bruised.
+After surgery your incisions may be swollen, pink, and may be numb and bruised.
 You may have a small amount of clear pink drainage.
 This is normal and may last for a few days to weeks.

 After 2 days, you may shower and gently wash your incisions with a mild soap and water.
 Do not use soaps with lotion or heavy fragrance.